-2: They May Die After You Consume Them!
+#2: They May Die After You Consume Them!

 Something else to be aware of with these types of bacteria is that they don’t fare well in stomach acid, so not all will make it to the gut.
 While research indicates that even dead bacteria are beneficial to prime the immune system – their cell walls contain peptides that cause an uptick in immune modulation – live bacteria are unquestionably better.

 I’m not saying these types of bacteria aren’t valuable – they absolutely are!
 I eat fermented foods everyday because I am convinced that what makes it to the gut is highly beneficial.
 But here’s the deal: I believe they’re meant to play a role in gut health, but they’re not the only beneficial bacteria available.
 While some manufacturers are inventing the equivalent of micro-hockey gear to keep lactic acid and bifidobacteria safe – patented nano-encapsulation and hard enteric coatings for example – they may overlooking a class of probiotics that naturally survives stomach acid.

 A class that has been shown to induce an 82-100% remission rate in IBS patients within two weeks, for example. (source)

 Folks, it’s time to meet Chuck’s cousin – Dirt.

 “We used to say everyone should eat a pound of dirt in a lifetime,” said the woman with the crinkly, smiling eyes.
 She’d caught my glance right after I gave my daughter “the nod” just a few feet from her farmer’s market stand.
-The nod, of course, was me letting Katie know that it was okay to pick up the apple she’d dropped in the dirt and continue on.
+The nod, of course, was me letting my daughter know that it was okay to pick up the apple she’d dropped in the dirt and continue on.
 I smiled.
 My daughter smiled.
 And so did the woman behind the counter.

 In Denmark, the saying is seven pounds a year, and in other places no one speaks of measurements at all, but many old sayings and practices promote the health benefits of dirt.